 You’re engaged!
 Yay!
 It’s such an exciting time of your life.
 You’ve got the ring and, more importantly, the person you want to spend your life with!
 Maybe you’ve started pulling your favorite wedding magazines.
 Do people do that anymore?
 Because I really love thumbing through magazines to this day.
 That was the first thing I did when I got engaged.
 Okay, not the first thing because the first thing I did was call all my family and friends, and then I had dessert *priorities*, and then I went to bed, but… it was one of the first things I did.
 I went to HEB and picked up an issue of The Knot.
 We didn’t have Pinterest back then, so The Knot, Brides, and Real Simple were my go-tos for bridal inspiration.

 Once you’ve got your inspiration, then what?
-Booking your wedding planner, venue, and, guess what, your photographer are the first things you should do.
+Booking your wedding planner, venue, and, guess what, your photographer are the first things you’ll want to do.
 And there are so many factors that go into booking.
-And not only that, there are a lot of amazing photographers to choose from.
-It can get a little overwhelming.
-So I’ve created a list of 10 things you should be doing in order to book your photographer and have a great experience for your wedding day.
+And not only that, there are a lot of amazing photographers to choose from, so I’ve created a list of 10 things you should be doing in order to book your photographer and have a great experience for your wedding day.
 This can also vaguely apply to other vendors, but since I’m a photographer, I want you to have the most information when booking me!

 1) Figure out your budget for your wedding and for the photography specifically.
 I believe this is the number one thing you should do before choosing a wedding photographer.
 Photographers can range from giving away their services to charging over 30,000 dollars for your wedding day.
 Before you contact that super expensive, fine art photographer, make sure you can afford it.
 There’s nothing worse than finding the photographer of your dreams only to find out that their prices equal your entire wedding budget.
 There are amazing photographers in all price ranges, so make sure you find one in yours!